crodrigoturner/blog/content/colophon.md

 This website is climate friendly.
 Cleaner than 98% of all web pages globally according to [Website carbon calculator](https://www.websitecarbon.com/website/carlosrodrigo-com/) and [Ecograder](https://ecograder.com/report/ui51eop7QVAu1piHLdKCnYav).

 There is no tracking in this website.

+#### Purpose

+The purpose of this blog is to learn publicly, share with others, care and own my bit of the internet, and be a member of a cool group, those of us that have a personal site.